cs123tas/labs/lab03/README.md

 # Lab 03 — Transformations & Scene Graphs

 ## Intro
 In this Lab, you’ll learn what scene graphs are and how to parse them.
-You will implement a scene file parser, namely `Scene::parse` method, in your Intersect code.
-Ideally, you will be able to reuse `Scene::parse` in Ray and Sceneview without having to make any modifications.
+You will implement a scene file parser, namely `Scene::parse` method, in your project code.
+Ideally, you will be able to reuse `Scene::parse` in Intersect, Ray and Sceneview assignments without having to make any modifications.

 ## Understanding Scene Graphs
 In order to visualize a complex 3-dimensional scene, thousands of tiny triangles must be drawn to the screen.
 It would be senseless to require the manual placement of each one of these triangles; instead, we usually define the scene in terms of the various primitives that compose it.
 Even better, we allow for primitives to be grouped, and then we reference those groups as user-defined primitives.
 Since such groupings can be nested, our representation of objects in a scene will form a directed acyclic graph, which we will call **scene graph**.